Useful, reviewable, and usually not the control problem.

 Next step

-Bring one PR, workflow file, MCP config, package script, or release path.
-Clyra maps the action boundary, owner, credential scope, approval point, and proof trail without a repo upload to start.
+The simulation uses the same object Clyra maps in real workflows: actor, credential, action, target, approval, and evidence.
+Bring one PR, workflow file, agent instruction file, MCP config, package script, or release path to map the action boundary, owner, credential scope, approval point, and evidence trail without uploading source to start.